Nepley/eosd-apworld/README.md

 This is an implementation of touhou 6 for [Archipelago](https://github.com/ArchipelagoMW/Archipelago)<br />
 Tracker: https://github.com/Nepley/eosd-poptracker

+## How does this randomizer work ?
+At the start, you start with only one character and one shot type, with zero resources and with only the Lunatic difficulty.<br />
+Each item will make it easier and easier to clear the differents stages.

 ## Locations
 * MidBoss Defeated
 * Boss Defeated